gopeeey/codewatch/README.md

 // Add a middleware on the specified base path to access the dashboard const router = adapter.getRouter();
 app.use("/code", router);

+// ... your routes

+// (Optional) Add an error handler middleware (after all your routes and before any other error handling middleware) to capture errors that bubble up to express.js default error handler const middleware = adapter.getMiddleware();
+app.use(middleware);

 // ...the rest of your server setup